 When you fill up a child, her eyes become brighter.
 Her head is held higher.
 Her dreams come closer.

 And suddenly, life is full of possibilities for the most precious prize of all: your child.

 It typically takes my school-aged daughters two weeks to a month to fill their jars which is why their earned activities are ones they consider a rare treat.
 Once the jar is filled, they start over.
 Note: I do not remove pom-poms from their jars for misbehavior.
 I just remind the children that what they are choosing to do does not earn them a pom-pom.
-I use the jar according to the practices I learned while earning my Master’s Degree in Special Education and through nine years of teaching experience.
+I use the jar according to the practices I learned while earning my Master’s Degree in Special Education and through a decade of teaching experience.